openelections/openelections-data-ia/README.md

 pdftotext -layout pdf/20000606__ia__primary__county.pdf - | ./bin/parse_2000_primary.py > 20000606__ia__primary__county.csv
 ```

+### Manual preprocessing

+pdftotext couldn't extract the text from the PDF file for the county-level 2006-11-07 general election results.
+I used Adobe Acrobat Pro 9 to extract the text from the file and saved it to ``txt/20061107__ia__general__county.orig.txt``.
+Some of the text was transposed and the spacing made it difficult to parse, so I had to manually clean it up using vim and LibreOffice Calc.
+The cleaned text file is saved in ``txt/20061107__ia__general__county.txt``.

 ### Manual entry

 Some files had a small number of results and were in a format that was difficult to parse.
 These were entered manually.